learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 (https://portal.flatironschool.com/account/github) and see a red "Disconnect" button, continue below.

-## Configure the learn-co gem on Ubuntu
+## Configure the learn-co gem on macOS

 The learn-co gem is the tool that we’ll be using to test and submit the labs and lessons that we’re working on.
 Before you can use it, you will need to connect